Microsoft 365 collaboration tools: How to manage, share, and secure files in OneDrive

 OneDrive collaboration features

 Let’s say you’re a member of the Contoso Electronics marketing team.
 You and your colleagues use Microsoft Teams as a shared collaboration space.
-Alexis, your manager, has asked you to deliver a presentation at the upcoming team meeting.
-The content stored in Microsoft Teams can be accessed by all of your marketing colleagues, and you don’t feel comfortable creating a new presentation directly in your shared collaboration space.
+Your manager Alexis has asked you to deliver a presentation at the upcoming team meeting.
+All of your marketing colleagues can access the content stored in Microsoft Teams, and you don’t feel comfortable creating a new presentation directly in your shared collaboration space.

 That’s where OneDrive comes in.
 This one-stop-shop for storing all your personal files: